statscomics/statscomics.github.io/guidelines.md

 The purpose of this workshop is

-* __For you:__ to help you create compelling stats comics for your study to be included in your website, a poster, or even a paper.
+* __For you:__ to help you create compelling data comics for your study to be included in your website, a poster, or even a paper.
-* __For us:__ to understand which concepts you need to illustrate, which visual solutions you prefer, and how we can help you create your stats comics.
-This will help us creating more complete guidelines for stats comics in HCI.
+* __For us:__ to understand which concepts you need to illustrate, which visual solutions you prefer, and how we can help you create your comics.
+This will help us creating more complete guidelines for data comics in HCI.

-The workshop is structured as follows:
+The collaborate design is structured as follows:

 1. We __introduce data comics__, including an [example](gallery.html),
 2. explain the __background of our research__,
-3. __you prepare a storyboard__ - i.e., a rough outline - for your own stats comic, using the below [stages and guidelines](#stats-comics-stages).
+3. __you prepare a storyboard__ - i.e., a rough outline - for your own data comic, using the below [stages and guidelines](#report-stages).
 That storyboard, should contain information about

 * what to show and in which order
 * textual annotations